dkrivoruchko/SwitchMovie/README.md

 ### The Movie Database API

-You should use the [The Movie Database API](http://docs.themoviedb.apiary.io/#) to fetch JSON movie data.
+You should use the [The Movie Database API](http://docs.themoviedb.apiary.io/#) to fetch JSON movieData data.

 In particular, you should use the endpoint that returns [now playing movies](http://docs.themoviedb.apiary.io/#reference/movies/movienowplaying).